Our campus approach

 Educational initiatives

-Skorton Center for Health Initiatives: This department of Cornell Health provides sexual violence prevention leadership including innovative environmental and educational strategies, data collection, community engagement and response and support to those affected.
+Skorton Center for Health Initiatives: This department of Cornell Health includes the SHARE Office which provides sexual violence prevention leadership including innovative environmental and educational strategies, data collection, community engagement, bystander intervention training (e.g., Intervene), and response and support to those affected.

-Sexual & dating violence education: Cornell’s ongoing, comprehensive educational programs and campaigns that many departments across campus organize are culturally-relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, informed by research or assessed for value, effectiveness, or outcome, and consider environmental risk and protective factors as they occur on the individual, relationship, community, and societal levels.
+Sexual & dating violence education: Cornell’s ongoing, comprehensive, campus-wide educational programs are culturally-relevant, inclusive of diverse communities and identities, sustainable, and responsive to community needs.
+These efforts are informed by research and consider environmental risk and protective factors as they occur on the individual, relationship, community, and societal levels.
+Events sponsored by identity-based Centers (e.g., Gender Equity Resource Center, LGBT Resource Center) promote healthy relationships and exploration of personal values.

-New student training: All incoming first- year and graduate/professional students are expected to complete orientation requirements that address building healthy relationships and establishing community norms of respect.
+New student training: All incoming first-year undergraduate, graduate, and professional students are expected to complete orientation requirements that address building healthy relationships and establishing community norms of respect.
 Residential workshops, lectures, awareness activities, and other programs provide educational opportunities throughout the academic year.
-Federal and state mandates requiring sexual assault education are met through orientation programs (online for graduate and professional students; in person presentations for undergraduate students), skill-building, and innovative bystander intervention training opportunities to promote a respectful community environment.
+Federal and state mandates requiring sexual assault education are met through online orientation programs, and innovative bystander intervention training opportunities build skills and promote a respectful community environment.

 Online resources: University websites provide information about related policy, reporting, care, and support options.
 See share.cornell.edu and titleix.cornell.edu.

-Student-led educational interventions: Students groups (e.g., Consent Ed, One Love) promote group interventions that provide information and skill-based training on ways to intervene to reduce the risk of sexual violence, intimate partner violence, harassment and stalking.
+Student-led educational interventions: Students groups (e.g., Consent Ed, One Love) promote group interventions that build awareness of resources and provide information and skills-based training on ways to intervene to reduce the risk of sexual violence, intimate partner violence, harassment and stalking.
+Consent chairs in Greek Life chapters organize and ensure that Greek Life chapters receive education about consent, bystander intervention and resources annually.

 Media communication: Resource cards and web pages promote positive social norms and educate the community about respect, the importance of bystander interventions, and the availability of campus resources and support services.

-Faculty and staff education: Employees are offered educational opportunities to learn about reporting options and resources for students in the event a student discloses sexual misconduct.
+Faculty and staff education: Employees are expected to complete annual educational opportunities to learn about reporting options and resources for students in the event a student discloses sexual misconduct.

-Creating safer communities: Blue lights, safety escorts, campus key card system, and student input about safety are sponsored by Cornell University Police, Risk Management, and other departments.
+Creating safer communities: Blue lights, safety escorts, campus key card system, lavatory signage, the Guardian app, Crime Alerts, and student input about safety are sponsored by Cornell University Police, Risk Management, and other departments in the Division of Public Safety.

-Cornell University Police (CUPD) crime prevention officers can provide safety assessments and help develop safety plans as needed..
+Cornell University Police crime prevention officers can provide safety assessments and help develop safety plans as needed.

-Cornell’s SHARE website: (Sexual Harassment and Assault: Response & Education) is a comprehensive resource which provides information about helping a friend, the availability of medical and counseling services, as well as other support and reporting options.
+Cornell’s SHARE website: (Sexual Harassment and Assault: Response & Education) is a comprehensive resource which provides information about helping a friend, the availability of medical and counseling services, as well as other support (including confidential resources) and reporting options.

-Annual training: Residential student and professional staff receive annual training on providing support and resources to students living in residential housing.
+Annual training: Residential student staff and professional staff, receive annual training on providing support and resources to students living in residential housing, as do coaches and athletics staff working with student-athletes.

-Community collaboration: Campus services and local agencies (e.g., the Tompkins County Advocacy Center and Cayuga Medical Center) provide coordinated care and services.
+Community collaboration: Campus services and local agencies (e.g., the Tompkins County Advocacy Center and Cayuga Medical Center’s Sexual Assault Forensic Exam Program) provide coordinated care and services.
 Cayuga Medical Center (CMC) Emergency Department treats individuals seeking care after an instance of sexual assault or domestic violence.
-Specially trained trauma-informed providers are available to collect forensic evidence as needed (often referred to as a SANE exam).
+Trained medical providers are available to collect forensic evidence as needed.

 The Office of Institutional Equity and Title IX: Staff in this office are responsible for compliance with applicable state and federal statutes, including Title IX of the Federal Higher Education Amendment of 1972, which prohibits discrimination on the basis of sex in any education program or activity receiving federal financial aid.